Last updated on July 21st, 2023 at 12:23 pm

-This chapter talks about how to ensure effective control on accidents and safety precautions at construction sites.
+This chapter talks about how to ensure effective control on accidents safety precautions at construction sites.
 The precautionary measures for avoiding accidents are also discussed in detail.

 ACCIDENTS AND SAFETY PRECAUTION AT CONSTRUCTION SITE – PLANNING